 A Court Appointed Special Advocate (CASA) is a specially trained community volunteer who is appointed by a Family Court Judge to provide consistent and caring support on behalf of an innocent child going through the family court system due to abuse and/or neglect by parent(s) or guardian(s).
 If you would like to be a CASA volunteer and feel that you have what it takes to change the life of an abused and neglected child, then please either:

-* 2017 Spring Training began on Thursday, February 23rd.
 Training sessions are from 5-8pm at Westmoreland Community Action on Tuesdays and Thursdays.
+Trainings occur in the spring and fall.

 After CASA of Westmoreland, Inc. has received your completed application form you will receive a phone call or email requesting an initial interview.
 At this interview you will be asked to provide information for the background checks.
 To receive an application, please call the CASA office at 724-850-6874 and we will email you the form.